 Dr. Abigail Gilmore

-A panel discussion will follow the presentations.
+A panel discussion followed the presentations.

 Photo Credit: Paul Floyd Blake